 Researchers proposed various classical segmentation methods to detect the vessel lumen in IV-OCT images.
 The region-based active contour segmentation methods with level-set energy functions utilize the prior cross-sectional information~\cite{ughi2012automatic, joseph2016automatic, cao2017automatic}.
-While methods based on dynamic programming~\cite{zhu2021automatic, cao2017automatic} or small artificial neural network~\cite{nam2016automated} are able to correct the remaining artifacts after the application of the primary methods, level-set methods perform poorly in low signal-to-noise (SNR) regions and result in non-smooth and imprecise lumen boundaries.
-On the other hand, graphical models such as graph-cuts are suitable solutions for this problem because the lumen boundary and the interfaces of anatomical layers do not intersect~\cite{wang2014fully,zahnd2017contour,lee2015fast,chen2018quantitative}.
-While other graphical models such as Markov random fields~\cite{tsantis2012automatic} tackle the vessel wall segmentation problem from a similar point of view, the counterpart physics-based methods simulate the segmentation as a physical problem~\cite{roy2015lumen,olender2018mechanical,yang2020novel}.
-Despite the success of graphical methods, difficulties arise in low SNR regions with speckle, anatomical anomalies, and external objects, which limits the practical applications of these models and causes a cascade of increasing errors that require follow-up manual corrections done by expert annotators in the post-processing stage~\cite{pazdernik2018early}.
+While dynamic programming~\cite{zhu2021automatic, cao2017automatic} or small artificial neural networks~\cite{nam2016automated} can be used to correct the remaining artifacts after the application of the primary methods, level-set methods perform poorly in low signal-to-noise (SNR) regions and produce non-smooth and imprecise lumen boundaries.
+Graphical models, such as graph-cuts, have also been used for segmentation of OCT images as the various boundaries do not intersect making the graphical models well suited for this problem~\cite{tsantis2012automatic,wang2014fully}.
+This approach has been used for the detection of internal anatomical layers, i.e., the inner and outer boundary of the media ~\cite{chen2018quantitative}, or also including the outer adventitia boundary ~\cite{zahnd2017contour}, in areas of minimal intimal thickness.
+The counterpart physics-based methods formulate the segmentation as a diffusion problem~\cite{roy2015lumen,olender2018mechanical,yang2020novel}.
+Despite the success of graphical methods, difficulties arise in low SNR regions with speckle, anatomical anomalies, and external objects, which limit the practical applications of these models and cause a cascade of increasing errors that require follow-up manual corrections done by expert annotators in the post-processing stage~\cite{pazdernik2018early}.